DataManagementLab/wannadbFrontend/README.md

 -   **Format** - Check if the code is formatted correctly
 -   **Linting** - Check for linting errors
+-   **Comment check** - Check if all functions and classes have a comment
 -   **Tests** - Run the tests
 -   **Commit message** - Enforce more meaningful commit messages